edgedb/easy-edgedb/chapter12/index.md

      using(<int32>input);
    ```

 2. How about these two functions?
-Will EdgeDB accept the second one?
+Will EdgeDB allow both of them to be defined at the same time?

    First function: